Self-pollination…cross-pollination…pollination by hand. Sounds a little technical? Not necessarily.

 When it is hot enough, the spadix of the plant will open.
 This usually lasts for about 48 hours.

-It is fertile during these two days and pollination must take place.
+It is fertile during these two days, and pollination must take place.
 It’s best to perform this during nighttime.

 Harvesting Pollen

-To pollinate your plant, you first need to collect pollen, which is relatively easy, as long as you do it when the male parts of the plant have produced the pollen.
+To pollinate your plant, you first need to collect pollen, which is relatively easy as long as you do it when the male parts of the plant have produced the pollen.

 In a Philodendron, this is about two days after the female part is fertile.
-In Monstera, the male cycle begins after the female cycle, but the two do overlap.
+In Monstera, the male cycle begins after the female cycle, but the two overlap.

 Saving Monstera and Philodendron Pollen in the Freezer